AggregatorX/AggregatorX.jl/design.md

 `AggregatorXComponents.jl`

 The type system is often an essential part of a piece of Julia software and important for software design.
 This file describes the hierarchy of new abstract types defined in AggregatorX as well as all the conrecte types (i.e `structs`) that may be instantiated.
 These concrete types typically represent physical (e.g. battery) or conceptual (e.g. a market) objects in the system we want to study.
+When you want to create a new type to represent some new physical object, you start here by defining the necessary fields that describe the characteristics of the object.
+The system description you write provide the parameter values that go into these types during a particular run of the software.

+`BuildAggregatorX.j`

+This file defines the function `buildaggregator()`.
+What this function does is to take the path of the system description as an argument and return a dictionary that contains instances of the various components defined in the above file.
+It basicall translates what you have defined in your system description to the internal data structure of AggregatorX.
+The function first parses the system description file into individual components.
+Each component as a `type` field in the JSON file.
+The software translates this to an AggregatorX type with using a typetable which translates string type descriptions to a Julia type.
+It then calls `build_aggregatorx_object()` with the type as an argument.
+This function call dispatches to different functions depending on the type argument, which contains the appropriate code for that given type.
+All the instantiated objects are grouped in a dictionary which is returned by `buildaggregator()`

+`AggregatorXConstructors.jl`

+This file con

 # The AggregatorX type hierarchy